The Worship Experience

 Here is what that means on a technical level:

-We typically shoot for a 90-93 dBA average over the 18 minutes of worship.
+We typically shoot for an 89-93 dBA average over the 18 minutes of worship.
 With quick peaks and plosives not exceeding 99-100 dBA.
 This is perfectly within OSHA standards and does not pose a health risk to attendees.
 Remember, it is not uncommon for the loudest portion of a song to read around 96-98 dBA.
 But the number that really matters is the average of the ENTIRE 18-minute worship set.
 There are loud sections, and there are soft sections that balance each other out to achieve the desired overall average of 90-93 dBA.